 Warranty will not be allowed for deck clutches that fail due to improper engagement and disengagement practices.

 Deck Cutting Height Adjustment

-Deck cutting height is adjustable in 1/4" (6.4 mm) increments.
+Deck cutting height is adjustable in 1/4" (6.3 mm) increments.
+The holes in the height adjusting panels are spaced at 1/4" (6.3 mm) intervals.